ado1d/Design-pattern---code-smells/description.md

 ### Adapter: class vs object adapters

-**Class adapter** – The canonical example of an adapter converts one interface into another【749055448101560†L10-L12】.
+**Class adapter** – The canonical example of an adapter converts one interface into another.
 In languages that support multiple inheritance, you can create an adapter by inheriting from both the target interface and the adaptee class.
 Java doesn’t support multiple implementation inheritance, but you can simulate a class adapter by extending the adaptee and implementing the target interface:

 ```java
 // Target interface